Ring ouzel: Distribution and habitat

-The ring ouzel breeds discontinuously across western and northern Europe from north-west Ireland through Scandinavia to northwest Russia, and in mountains across central southern Europe from the Pyrenees through the Alps, the Balkans, Greece and Turkey east to Turkmenistan.
+The ring ouzel breeds discontinuously across western and northern Europe from northwest Ireland through Scandinavia to northwest Russia, and in mountains across central southern Europe from the Pyrenees through the Alps, the Balkans, Greece and Turkey east to Turkmenistan.
 In 2014, breeding was recorded on the Timan Ridge, Arkhangelsk Oblast, about 300 km further east than previously known breeding sites in north Russia.

 The species is migratory, birds leaving the breeding areas in September and October.
 Birds of the nominate subspecies winter in southern Spain and northwest Africa.
-Central European populations of T. t. alpestris move to higher elevations initially before moving south or southwest through the Swiss Alps; some two weeks later migrants of the nominate form pass through the same area to winter in the south of the breeding range or around the Mediterranean.
-Eastern alpestris ouzels migrate through the Balkans and Turkey.
-T. t. amoricus moves south to Egypt and neighbouring areas.
+Central European populations of T. t. alpestris move to higher elevations initially before moving south or southwest through the Swiss Alps; some two weeks later migrants of the nominate subspecies pass through the same area to winter in the south of the breeding range or around the Mediterranean.
+Eastern T. t. alpestris ouzels migrate through the Balkans and Turkey.
+T. t. amicorum moves south to Egypt and neighbouring areas.
 The return migration is mainly in March and April, the males arriving some days before the females.
 Northern breeders arrive later, and in the mountains, some birds may ascend in stages as the snow melts.
-Many birds stop off at traditional well-grazed grassland locations in both spring and autumn.
+Many birds stop off at traditional well-grazed grassland locations with steep slopes in both spring and autumn.

 The ring ouzel is extinct in Latvia and occurs only on migration in Denmark.
 It is a passage migrant in Syria and a vagrant to Iceland, Jordan, the Arabian Peninsula, Sudan, Kazakhstan, Mauritania, Svalbard and Jan Mayen.
 In the Atlantic, it is a regular winter visitor to the Canary Islands but a rarity in the Azores and Madeira.

 In middle latitudes, the ring ouzel is a bird of continental mountains, but in the north of its range, it is found in coastal uplands.
 It can cope with wind and rain but avoids ice and snow.
 Nominate T. t. torquatus is usually found on open moorland with a few stunted trees above 250 m, and reaching 1200 m in Scotland and northern Europe.
-In Switzerland, ring ouzels breed on rugged upland slopes with heather, conifers, beech or hairy alpenrose at 1100–1300 m, although in Turkey birds are found from sea level to 1500 m.
+In Switzerland, ring ouzels breed on rugged upland slopes with heather, conifers, beech or hairy alpenrose at 1100–1300 m, although in Turkey birds are found from near sea level to 1500 m.
 In Armenia and the Caucasus, it occupies similar steep habitat with conifer stands, rhododendron thickets, and juniper scrub and shrub, from sea level to 2000–3000 m.

 In northwest Africa ring ouzels winter in juniper forest at 1800–2200 m, often near rivers or ponds.
 On migration, ouzels may occur on coastal grassland and steep hillsides with short, unsown wild grass and sparse scrub.